Verb framing: Examples from English and French

 The Romance languages, such as French, are normally verb-framed, and the Germanic languages, such as English, are satellite-framed.
-To express motion events, English typically expresses manner in the verb, and French typically express path in the verb and either avoid the manner of motion completely or express it in a complement of manner.
-For example, "He ran into the room" is routinely translated as Il est entré dans la pièce and only sometimes Il est entré dans la pièce en courant ("he entered the room running").
+To express motion events, English typically expresses manner in the verb, and French typically expresses path in the verb and either avoid the manner of motion completely or express it in a complement of manner.
+For example, "He ran into the room" is routinely translated as 'Il entra dans la pièce en courant' ("he entered the room running").
 That means that the verb itself normally does not express manner in French, as opposed to what is generally the case in English, and that if manner is expressed, it is expressed in a complement (or, more precisely, an adjunct) of manner: en courant ("running").

 The question remains of whether to express manner.
 It is not always easy to know, but manner is generally left unexpressed when it can be considered to be self-evident and inferred from the context.
 Expressing the manner then tends to sound unnatural.
-Thus, "He ran into the room" can be translated as Il est entré dans la pièce en courant because it is slightly unusual to run into a room and so manner should be mentioned.
+Thus, "He ran into the room" can be translated as Il entra dans la pièce en courant because it is slightly unusual to run into a room and so manner should be mentioned.
 However, translating "He walked into the room" as Il est entré dans la pièce à pied ("on foot") or en marchant ("walking") is distinctly odd because it calls unintended attention to the usual way in which one enters a room and is akin to saying in English "he entered the room walking."